The Second In A Three-Part NAIS Blog Series

 By reading this important series, independent schools can learn how to align their mission and brand to grow enrollment.

-Now in Part two, the focus shifts to a process schools can follow to understand the real drivers of school preference among prospective families.
+Synopsis.
+Part two, the focus shifts to a process schools can follow to understand the real drivers of school preference among prospective families.

 Chuck Greene, director of communications and marketing at St. Mark’s, explained why the well-endowed school decided to develop a brand strategy: “Branding, when done well, draws in the people for whom your product is perfect and sends away the people for whom it is a waste of their time.”